-Assam: Himanta reviews Emergency Landing Facility ahead of inauguration by PM | Law-Order
+Assam: Himanta reviews emergency landing facility ahead of inauguration by PM | Law-Order

-Assam Chief Minister Himanta Biswa Sarma on Thursday reviewed the Emergency Landing Facility ELF, scheduled to be inaugurated by Prime Minister Narendra Modi on February 14, at Moran in Dibrugarh district.
+Assam Chief Minister Himanta Biswa Sarma has reviewed an emergency landing facility ELF, scheduled to be inaugurated by Prime Minister Narendra Modi on February 14, at Moran in Dibrugarh district.
 Sarma reviewed a stretch of National Highway-37, a part of the ELF, and interacted with Indian Air Force personnel along with senior officials of the state government.

 - Country: